mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 # If export_csv_field_list is not present, all fields will be exported.
 # node_id and title are always included.
 export_csv_field_list: ['field_description', 'field_extent']
+# 'view_paramters' is optinal, and used only if your View uses Contextual Filters.
-# Identify any URL parameters configured for the View (e.g., an exposed filter).
+# In this setting you identify any URL parameters configured as Contextual Filters
-# Note that values in the 'view_parameters' configuration setting are literal
+# for the View.
+Note that values in the 'view_parameters' configuration setting
-# parameter/operator/value strings,not YAML key: value pairs.
+# are literal parameter=value strings that include the =, not YAML key: value
+# pairs used elsewhere in the Workbench configuration file.
 view_parameters:
  - 'date=20231202'
 ```